-At follow-up, the angina frequency score (p = 0.003) and the quality-of-life score (p = 0.007) had improved for PCI compared with optimal medical therapy (intention to treat).
+For the primary efficacy endpoint at 12 months, the angina frequency score (p = 0.003) and the quality-of-life score (p = 0.007) had improved for PCI compared with optimal medical therapy (intention to treat).
 There was no improvement in the other domains (physical limitation, angina stability, and treatment satisfaction) for PCI compared with optimal medical therapy.

 - Major cardiovascular and cerebrovascular events: 5.2% for PCI vs. 6.7% for optimal medical therapy (p = 0.55)